Pwd9000-ML/blog-devto/posts/GitHub-Automated-VM-Password-Rotation/GitHub-Automated-VM-Password-Rotation.md

           azPSVersion: 'latest'
 ```

 The above YAML workflow is set to trigger automatically every monday at 9am.
-Which means our workflow will connect to our Azure key vault and get all the VM names, populate the secret values with newly generated passwords and rotate the VMs local admin password with the newly generated password.
+Which means our workflow will connect to our Azure key vault and get all the VM names we defined, populate the secret values with newly generated passwords and rotate the VMs local admin password with the newly generated password.

 **Note:** If you need to change or use a different key vault you can change this line on the yaml file with the name of the key vault you are using: